About the astonishing husband Hora: The snake husband

 Similarly, in his work about animal symbolism in Slavic culture, Russian philologist Aleksandr V. Gura noted that the snake husband marries the heroine in East Slavic type SUS 433B, although the enchanted husband can appear as another type of animal, such as crawfish, frogs, toads, serpents and worms.
 Also, the snake itself is imbued with male symbolism, and is connected to phallic symbolism.

 The heroine's journey

 According to Hans-Jörg Uther, the main feature of tale type ATU 425A is "bribing the false bride for three nights with the husband".
 In fact, when he developed his revision of Aarne-Thompson's system, Uther remarked that an "essential" trait of the tale type ATU 425A was the "wife's quest and gifts" and "nights bought".

 In the same vein, in Ukrainian tales of type SUS 433B, the heroine marries a water or aquatic animal, burns his animal skin, causing their separation, and goes in search of him, meeting helpers on the way who give her wondrous objects she uses to bribe her husband's second bride.
-The heroine's helpers, in the Ukrainian texts, may be the Sun, the Moon, the Wind, the Stars and their respective mothers, who act as mediators between the heroine and the elements.
+The heroine's helpers, in the Ukrainian texts, may be the Sun, the Moon, the Wind, the Stars and their respective mothers.
+These women are the ones to act as mediators between the heroine and the elements.